lawrencenull/magic-crop/README.md

 ![Upload files button](demo_and_images/upload_files_button.JPG)

+#### Where Does The Magic Come from?
+Magic Crop detects your face using [face-api.js](https://github.com/justadudewhohacks/face-api.js/), then resizes and crops your photo, so your eye is placed roughly at 1/3 of the image height, and your face is roughly 1/2 of image height.

 ### Modify Settings

 Click the "change settings" icon to open the settings menu.
 Here, you can change the following options: